10XGenomics/enclone/expanded.md

 the number of VDJ cells that are also GEX cells.
 Now for a given cell, we find the n GEX cells that are closest to it in PCA space, and report the percent of those that are also VDJ cells.
 This is `cred`.
 The closer this number is to 100, the more the given cell looks like a typical B cell.
-Conversely, a very low number makes the given cell appear suspect, although it is not <i>proof</i> of such.
+Conversely, a very low number makes the given cell appear suspect.

+we believe this
+because in addition many of these call

 The values of `cred` vary considerably from dataset to dataset, requiring somewhat different interpretation.
 We show the distribution for this one dataset: